-Also find out what the best smart water-saving toilet is by reading my post, 9 Best Toilets to Save Water in 2022.
+Also find out what the best smart water-saving toilet is by reading my post, 9 Best Toilets to Save Water.

 Yep!
 Many smart toilets on the market will have a self-closing lid, and some come with a slow closing lid.
 This means that you do not have to worry about there being an almighty clank when the toilet lid comes crashing down.

 A bidet can take the place of toilet paper by squirting water to clean your rear end.
 (Many people claim it is far more hygienic than using toilet paper.)
 Some of the better smart toilets with bidets also have a dryer built into them.
 This will save a whole lot of time, and you will feel ridiculously clean afterward.
 If you’re interested in a bidet, read my post How to Frind a Bidet That Fits Your Toilet to ensure you purchase the right bidet.